For Remortgaging & Buying Investment Property In The UK

 Prospective landlords may see HMO properties advertised for sale offering “100%+ gross yields,” but you’ll need to be aware that the costs of setting up and running HMO properties are considerable, so the key figure is net yield.

 HMO landlord costs include:

-Profits may be maximised by running the property through a limited company structure: you’ll need to take advice from an accountant / financial adviser.
+Profits may be maximised by running the property through a limited company structure: you’ll need advice from an accountant / financial adviser.

-There are nearly 40 lenders operating in the buy to let mortgage market, offering approximately 1,500 different mortgage products.
-Many of them can only be accessed by a broker engaged to act on your behalf.
+Nearly 40 lenders operate in the buy-to-let mortgage market, offering approximately 1,500 different mortgage products.
+Many can only be accessed by a broker engaged to act on your behalf.